Resources for Mathematics Postgraduates

 - Cited Reference Search (access via Web of Science, DIT Library Databases)

 - Journal Citation Reports (access via DIT Library Databases)

 - ResearcherID (access via Web of Science, DIT Library Databases)

 - Kevin St Library introductory guide Bibliometrics & Research

 Citing and referencing the information sources used in research is essential to avoid plagiarism.
 Each subject has its own citation style such as the Harvard Referencing Guide (DIT)

 Abbreviated journal titles may be required depending on the citation style used.
 Some useful tools which 'translate' the full journal title into the abbreviated version are:

 Bibliographic citation software

-This freeware you to store, manage and share your references using a choice of citation style.
+Various freeware options enable you to manage and share your references using a choice of citation styles: